csivitu/ctf-challenges/crypto/Mein Kampf/README.md

 $ 14 3
 $ 5 20
 fv cd hu ik es op yl wq jm

 Ciphertext: zkrtwvvvnrkulxhoywoj
-(Word in the flag are separated by underscores)
+(Words in the flag are separated by underscores)
 ```

 ## Exploit